fanteastick/quartz-test/content/Infinite boredom.md

 - Starting to think about [[To plan a fish tank|a fish tank]]
 - Getting back into exercise and staying fit!
 I took a big break.

+Month 10 and 11 and 12:

+- I kept getting sick!
+Some say it may be due to lack of emphasis on physical health...
+- I was back on the grind though 😋
+- So happy to finally be the type of person that plans Christmas presents far in advance